 Instead of being spit-roasted, the chicken was fire-roasted on a scorching hot grill until slightly charred and crispy on the outside.
 In my opinion, this is the best way you can cook chicken.

 Each bite of the cubed chicken was juicy, crispy on the outside, with just the right amount of flavor from the grill.
-The creamy, rich guacamole and slightly spicy salsa were a perfect match with the smokey grilled chicken.
+The creamy, rich guacamole and slightly spicy salsa were a perfect match with the smoky grilled chicken.

 While the pollo asado chicken was fantastic, it just couldn’t compare to the unique flavor of the adobada taco.